omei-ogami/2024-WINTER/README.md

 # [2024 WINTER] Amazon Products Recommendation System
 This is a side project of 2024 Winter vacation.
 The objective is to build a simple recommendation system.
 There are 6 checkpoints to be done in 7 weeks, each is expected to complete in 1 week.

 ## Project Overview
-This project is a comprehensive learning and implementation journey through Machine Learning (ML), Deep Learning (DL), and Databases, with a focus on building a robust recommendation system.
+This project is a comprehensive learning and implementation journey through Machine Learning (ML), Deep Learning (DL), and Databases (DB), with a focus on building a robust recommendation system.
 The final output will integrate multiple models and techniques into a cohesive recommendation engine, suitable for diverse applications.

 ## Week-by-Week Plan